 William Ayres retired in 1896 and moved to new home he had built for his wife and himself.
 It is unknown why none of his surviving children took over the family farm, but the property sold several times in the decade after William’s retirement.
 Between 1896 and 1905, the property changed hands six times, likely purchased as an investment by people not interested in actually living at the property.
 Then, in 1906, Martin and Anna Knuth purchased the former Ayres farm, and their family would retain the property for nearly ninety years.

-Like William Ayres’ cultivation of fruit and operation of a cider mill, Martin Knuth sought production diversity in brewing.
-Some sources indicate the carriage house contained a distilling operation that operated during Prohibition, but this cannot be verified.
+Like William Ayres’ cultivation of fruit and operation of a cider mill.
 Another interesting feature of the Knuth’s farm was an advanced hydraulic ram system for delivering water to the house and outbuildings, an engineering achievement that functioned until the 1990s.

 Martin Knuth died in 1935, and the farm suffered tragedy the following year.
-The farm property insurance lapsed, and a lightning strike to the main barn caused a destructive fire.
-The Knuth’s losses were estimated at $50,000 and included the barn, over one hundred tons of hay, a large amount of rye and barley, a car, a truck, and a cow.
-With no money available to replace the barn, the existing ice house was moved and converted for use as a barn.
-Faced with the losses from the fire and the economic depression of the 1930s, the farm was largely reduced to a subsistence-level operation.
+The farm property insurance lapsed, and a lightning strike to the main large dairy barn caused a destructive fire.
+The Knuth’s losses were estimated at $50,000 and includedthe barn, over one hundred tons of hay, a large amount of rye and barley, animals and carriage collection a car, a truck, and a cow.
+With no money available to replace the barn, with the loss of the dairy cows the large barn was not rebuilt.
+It is presumed a smaller building used as an ice house was moved and converted for use as an office barn with a few stalls.
+Faced with the losses from the fire and the economic depression of the 1930s, the farm was largely reduced to a subsistence-level truck farm operation.
 Anna died in 1950, and her two children, Frank and Sue, took over operation of the farm.

 Overall Farm Site